Professional edition active

 • Infertility treatments in women who desire pregnancy

-Treatment of polycystic ovary syndrome aims to
+Treatment of PCOS aims to:

 • Manage hormonal and metabolic abnormalities and thus reduce risks of estrogen excess (eg, endometrial hyperplasia) and androgen excess (eg, diabetes, cardiovascular disorders)